How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 4. When In Doubt, Staycation

-“If my friend can’t do it, we just don’t go.
+“If my friend can’t do it [look after our dog], we just don’t go.
 Not worth the stress on her or us.”

 There’s no shame in staying close to home or even booking a quiet Airbnb nearby just for a change of scenery.
-You can build up to more adventurous trips as your dog’s comfort level grows.
+You can build up to more adventurous trips as your dog’s comfort level grows while staying in unfamiliar spaces.
+While staying in a property an hour away from home isn't the most exciting thing in the world, I genuinely recommend trying it to broaden the horizons for an anxious pup.
+You can maintain normal routines in a different space, which can help build your pup's confidence.

 You Can Travel With a Reactive Dog With the Right Plan